Samwakelam/contentful-test/README.md

 The Web app only pulls content from the [Delivery Api](#delivery-api) meaning that only contentful's published content will show in the web app.

 An entry has [publish](https://contentful.github.io/contentful-management.js/contentful-management/5.0.0-beta2/Entry.html#.publish) and [unpublish](https://contentful.github.io/contentful-management.js/contentful-management/5.0.0-beta2/Entry.html#.unpublish) methods.

+**Issues** Typescript!!
+The payload from contentful-management and contentful are both different for Entry.

+10. Typescript the Entry properly

+- Created an additional service layer that will accept a `contentful-management` entry and convert it to a Widget.
+This means there is no meeting of Entry types in the library and the parser is inside the service.